andyavi/Cpp_resources/README.md

 =============

 Storage of C++ files that I've made in my free time
->Feel free to use these as you wish
+>Feel free to use these as you wish, but only noncommercially